-Volunteer Roles - Help Behind the Scenes & Projects So much goes on behind the scenes with 170 acres of site containing woodland and historic buildings, there is a lot to look after.
-There is a ‘Narrow Gauge Railway’ and a ‘Mini Railway’ to run, Archive Projects to complete and many tasks to tackle to keep us running safely and smoothly.
+Volunteer Roles - Help Behind the Scenes & Projects So much goes on behind the scenes with 170 acres of site containing woodland and historic buildings; there's a lot to look after to keep us running safely and smoothly and to keep this historic place here for the future.
 Behind the Scenes 1: Building and Site Maintenance It is important to keep the visitor area tidy and safe, views need to be maintained for tours and walks, buildings require constant maintenance and exhibitions and activities created and kept in good order.
 This work involves a wide variety of tasks, and ranges from basic to skilled.
 Grounds-work By keeping the visitor area looking lovely and at its best, you will increase the visitor experience, encourage repeat visits and help show off the site.
 Projects include mowing grass, cutting back shrubs, clearing roads and pathways, litter picking, caring for our outside exhibits.
-Sometimes you will be part of the team getting ready for big events or making the grounds safe for school children to use as a between lessons.
-Painting and Decorating This is a role that will give job satisfaction.
-You will really have something to show for your work.
-There are many buildings on site used as, for example: theatre, exhibitions, café, toilets, offices, stores, classrooms etc. RGM needs people with at least basic decorating skills and a careful hand to improve presentation and preserve these important buildings.
+You could be part of the team preparing for big events or smartening up an area.
+There is great satisfaction in these tasks as you can clearly see the difference your efforts make.
+Painting and Decorating There are many buildings on site used as, for example: theatre, exhibitions, café, toilets, offices, stores, classrooms etc. RGM needs people with at least basic decorating skills and a careful hand to improve presentation and preserve these important buildings.
+You can be proud of the end result, especially as it will also be helping to preserve these historic buildings.
 2: Nature Conservation Work alongside nature enthusiasts and find out about the wildlife at RGM.
 Learn how to preserve and develop natural habitats in this site of open grassland, waterways and woodland.
 There are always projects on the go such as clearing pathways to open up areas for visitors to explore, creating views, and developing areas for wildlife education.
 You will work in beautiful surroundings helping wildlife to thrive and making the nature of the site a special experience for visitors and schoolchildren.
 Projects 1: Narrow Gauge Railway You can bring your trade skills or basic DIY skills as well as enthusiasm for being part of the team to work on the development of the railway carriages, tracks and engines.
 You can also learn to be the driver or guard of the train for when we are open to the public.
 2: Mini Railway Support the running of the mini railway by helping to maintain the tracks and running area, care for the rolling stock and assist with development.
 You could also help with the running of the trains by welcome and assist visitors as they approach the station, be the whistle blowing 'Station Master', assist passengers on and off the carriages, drive the trains and help setting up and shutting down each day.